arangodb/arangodb/Documentation/Books/Manual/Deployment/ActiveFailover/README.md

 Run this on machine A, B & C.

-The starter will decide on which 2 machines to run a single server instance.
+The _Starter_ will decide on which 2 machines to run a single server instance.
 To override this decision (only valid while bootstrapping), add a `--cluster.start-single=false` to the machine where the single server instance should NOT be scheduled.